Check out our article with information on how to optimize your new grad LinkedIn profile.

 LinkedIn profiles are becoming as important as resumes when you are in the application and interview process for a new job.
 With the above tips, you should be able to optimize your LinkedIn so that your new grad LinkedIn profile stands out, even when you do not have a lot of experience.

-If you want to work with any of our advisors 1-on-1 to get help with your resume, LinkedIn profile, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with our mentors 1-on-1 to get help with your resume, LinkedIn profile, or with any other aspect of the job search, become a Pathrise fellow.